cloudyspells/PSRule.Rules.AzureDevOps/README.md

 ```

 Once you have both modules installed, you can run an export of
-your Azure DevOps project and run the rules against it.
-The `-PAT`
+your Azure DevOps project and run the rules on the exported data.
-value needs to be an Azure DevOps Personal Access Token with
+The `-PAT` value needs to be an Azure DevOps Personal Access Token
-sufficient permissions to read the project data.
+with sufficient permissions to read the project data.

 ```powershell
 Export-AzDevOpsRuleData `